leanug/responserealm/README.md

 # ResponseRealm 🚀

-**ResponseRealm** is a Next.js web application designed to gather and prioritize user feedback to enhance web apps with features that matter most to the audience.
+**FeedbackRealm** is a Next.js web application designed to gather and prioritize user feedback to enhance web apps with features that matter most to the audience.

 ## Table of Contents 📚